 The isolated pulse output is provided by a SPNO MOSFET Relay which has a maximum load current of 500mA and maximum load voltage of 48V AC.
-The relay also provides 2500V isolation, between the sensor's electronics and the outside world.
+The relay also provides 2500V isolation.

 The pulse output is available at the White and Green wires.
-Electrically this is a volt, or potential, free contact closure.
+Electrically this is a volt free contact closure.

-5.9 Modbus connections
+5.9 Modbus connections (Optional)